AlibabaCloudDocs/sls/intl.en-US/Data Collection/Collection acceleration/Enable the global acceleration feature.md

 This topic describes how to enable the global acceleration feature for Log Service in the Dynamic Route for CDN \(DCDN\) console.

 -   Log Service is activated.
 A project and a Logstore are created.
-For more information, see [Create a project and a Logstore](/intl.en-US/Quick Start/Quick start.md).
+For more information, see [Create a project and a Logstore](/intl.en-US/.md).
 -   DCDN is activated.
-For more information, see [Activate the DCDN service]().
+For more information, see [Activate DCDN]().

     DCDN provides the HTTP acceleration and HTTPS acceleration features.
 Before you enable the HTTPS acceleration feature, you must first enable the HTTP acceleration feature.